tsboom/dwetl/README.md

 A processor converts data from the reader into data appropriate for the writer.

 In this application, a processor will typically get a single Dictionary object from the reader for each line/row, and then modify that Dictionary object, and passing it to the writer.

 A processor will typically operate on one row/line at a time, and iterate through all the rows/lines using a "for" loop.

+Processors contain the 'meat' of the code that changes the data values in the ETL process.
+Unique data processing flows such as the MPF files and Ezproxy files have their own processors.

 Processors - `dwetl/dwetl/processor`